chas-academy/mercury/README.md

-# Project Boilerplate
+# Worth it!
-This is the project boilerplate which will get you started.
-For any questions regarding the stack, please use our [#help](https://chasacademy.slack.com/messages/C61J8A678/#help) channel in Slack.
+This is the group Mercury's project, Worth it!

 Table of contents
 =================